harrisonLow24/WizardsMinigame/README.md

 WIP

-Right click a Book to open the spell menu.
+Right click a Stick to open the spell menu.
+/unlockspells to unlock all spells

 List of Spells: